Why Carnival Corporation & Plc [CCL] Should Be On Your Radar Moving Forward

 Carnival Corporation & Plc [NYSE:CCL]: Analyst Rating and Earnings

 Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
 For Carnival Corporation & Plc [CCL], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 2/28/2020.
-On average, stock market experts give CCL an Hold rating.
-The average 12-month price forecast for this stock is $13.15, with the high estimate being $59.00, the low estimate being $5.00 and the median estimate amounting to $30.50.
-This is compared to its latest closing price of $11.99.
+The average 12-month price forecast for this stock is $12.49, with the high estimate being $54.00, the low estimate being $5.00 and the median estimate amounting to $28.00.
+This is compared to its latest closing price of $11.50.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Carnival Corporation & Plc [CCL] is sitting at 3.00.
 This is compared to 1 month ago, when its average rating was 3.29.